dkimhw/launch_school/js_109/js_109_written.md

-  * Function expression - it cannot invoke a function expression before it appreas in your program.
+  * Function expression - it cannot invoke a function expression before it appears in your program.
 JavaScript allows you to assign functions to a variable.
 You are allowed to do this since JavaScript functions are first-class functions.

     * Key feature of first-class functions is that you can treat them as any other value.
 You can assign them to variable, pass them as arguments to other functions and return them from a function call.